dkillian/Getting-And-Cleaning-Data-Course-Project-1/README.md

 Further information on the project can be found [here](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).

 ## Requirements
-1. The run_analysis.R code is written assuming the UCI HAR Dataset is downloaded and data files are extracted as "UCI HAR Dataset" into the working directory as below:
+1. The run_analysis.R code is written assuming the UCI HAR Dataset is downloaded and data files are extracted as "UCI HAR Dataset" into the working directory as illustrated below:
- setwd("/Users/Sarah/Documents/datasciencecourse")
+ > setwd("<your working directory here>")
- download.file(url, destfile = "./Dataset.zip", method = "curl")
+ > download.file(url, destfile = "./Dataset.zip", method = "curl")
- unzip("./Dataset.zip", exdir = ".")
+ > unzip("./Dataset.zip", exdir = ".")

 2. The run_analysis.R code employed the use of the following packages that need to be installed:
   *dplyr package